[WARNING: This article contains spoilers for Supernatural seasons 1-12]

 When Supernatural aired in September 2005, the mission was to produce an anthology-style horror show that followed two brothers on their quest to rid the world of evil.
-Each week, Sam and Dean Winchester would travel across the continental US in their now iconic 1967 Impala, chasing strange news stories and introducing viewers to an array of terrifying ghosts and monsters.
-The ultimate goal for the young brothers was to track down their missing father, John Winchester, and dispel of the demon that killed their mother.
+Each week, Sam and Dean Winchester would travel across the continental US in their now-iconic 1967 Impala, chasing strange news stories and introducing viewers to an array of terrifying ghosts and monsters.
+The ultimate goal for the young brothers was to track down their missing father, John Winchester, and dispel the demon that killed their mother.

 What creator Eric Kripke failed to predict was the natural chemistry between the onscreen brothers, portrayed by Jared Padalecki and Jensen Ackles.
-Within the span of the first season, Kripke realized that to attract an emotional response that would guarantee Supernatural’s continued success he’d have to shift away from the standalone anthology style series and create a solid story arc.
+Within the span of the first season, Kripke realized that to attract an emotional response that would guarantee Supernatural’s continued success he’d have to shift away from the standalone anthology-style series and create a solid story arc.
 Capitalizing on the stars’ harmony, Kripke turned the focus from the monsters to the humans.

 Since the preliminary shift into developing the relationship between Dean and Sam, one thing has remained the same: an abundance of “bromances” and a correlating lack of romantic relationships.
 At the end of season one, we met Bobby Singer.
 Initially pegged as a one-time appearance, Jim Beaver’s depiction of the gruff but loveable character instantly became a fan favorite.
 In the absence of John Winchester, Bobby evolved into a father figure to the boys and cemented his place in fans’ hearts.

 In season four we meet Castiel, an angel of God who was primarily intended to introduce a Christian theology storyline.
-Misha Collins’ portrayal of the angelic missionary was so well received that he became a prominent member of the monster hunting trifecta and fellow star of the show.
+Misha Collins’ portrayal of the angelic missionary was so well received that he became a prominent member of the monster-hunting trifecta and fellow star of the show.
 His interactions with the Winchester brothers slowly evolve Castiel from an emotionless killing machine to a humanized—if conflicted and socially awkward—confidant and devotee of humankind.

-The introduction of Kevin Tran—portrayed by Osric Chau— in season seven lead to an alternative perspective to the previous bromances.
-Kevin is a high school aged genius whose life was thrown into chaos when he was activated as one of God’s prophets.
+The introduction of Kevin Tran—portrayed by Osric Chau— in season seven leads to an alternative perspective to the previous bromances.
+Kevin is a high school-aged genius whose life was thrown into chaos when he was activated as one of God’s prophets.
 This sudden date with destiny forces the Winchesters to become pseudo caretakers, protecting Kevin from the nefarious beings that wish to enslave him.
 Kevin’s role in Supernatural triggers a turning point for the Winchesters, causing a seemingly insurmountable rift between the two brothers.